-The 2nd recipe that I took inspiration from is my Apple Cinnamon Pecan Crisp.
+The 2nd recipe that I took inspiration from is my Vegan Gluten-free Apple Crisp.
 I make it every year and it’s a favorite of my hubby’s.
 It is so delicious and about 10 billion times healthier than the oil/butter/sugar filled crisps out there.
 It’s always a hit at the holidays and nobody is asking “where’s the sugar and butter?”
 They just gobble it up.

 We were just devouring this on it’s own, but it would be super awesome as cereal with some fresh, cold almond milk.
 Yum.

 Now.
 Go make some of this amazing oil-free apple pie granola and tell me that your house doesn’t smell like pure heaven and that it doesn’t totally taste like apple pie!

 Oil-Free Apple Pie Granola

 - 1 heaping cup (120g) chopped honey crisp apple, into 1/2 inch pieces